 Though most common in outdoor plants, indoor plants can get infested with pests.
 The most common pests found invading house plants are aphids, mealybugs, red spider mites, centipedes, thrips, springtails, fungus flies, and slugs.

-Signs to look for, other than yellowing leaves, include:
+Signs to look for, other than yellowing of leaves, include: